 Nutanix, Inc. (NTNX) Investor News: Contact Robbins LLP for Information about Leading the Nutanix, Inc. Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, May 08, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Nutanix (NASDAQ: NTNX) between September 21, 2021 and March 6, 2023.
+SAN DIEGO, May 08, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Nutanix NTNX between September 21, 2021 and March 6, 2023.
 Nutanix purports to provide a leading enterprise cloud platform, the Nutanix Cloud Platform, that consists of software solutions and cloud services that power its customers' enterprise infrastructure.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Nutanix.
 Shareholders who want to act as lead plaintiff for the class must file their papers by June 13, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.